-Talking about alcohol can be difficult so approach it with sensitivity and empathy.
+Talking about alcohol can be difficult.
 Think about how you would feel if a friend or loved one started a conversation with you about your drinking.

 Choose a safe and comfortable place for the conversation, and use positive, supportive language.

 Avoid criticism, making judgements or using labels such as "alcoholic".
 Try to keep questions open, such as, "I've noticed X, Y or Z, what do you think?" rather than "don't you think you have a problem?"

 Completing the Drinkaware Drinking Check together could be a good way to start a conversation about how much you both typically drink in a week.

 There are lots of benefits to cutting drinking, and we have advice on how to get started, how to cut your drinking together with a partner, and what to expect if you plan to stop drinking completely.